 Camping is a great way to get the most out of a destination, but the simple truth is that not everyone is a camper.
 Some just prefer the comforts of hotels and lodges to the basic earthiness of the outdoors.
 Still, whether you are a seasoned camper or are weathering Mother Nature for the sake of your family or partner, there are some things you can do to make your camping trip much more fun and comfortable.

-Here are some hints on How to Enjoy Camping:
+Some hints on How to Enjoy Camping in South Africa

 The experiences made possible by a successful camping trip are really unbeatable.
 Preparation and a slight shift in your expectations can make all the difference in making your camping trip fabulously special.